Last Updated on Samuel Franklinby

-Create the strongest bowman possible with this Bowman build guide to the advanced archer class that specialises in catching bugs.
-While not possessing the potent raw damage output of their hunter counterpart the bowman is still an important contributor to your Legends of Idleon account and can still acquire gains and damage by investing in speed talents.
+Create the strongest bowman possible with this bowman build guide to the advanced archer class that specialises in catching bugs.
+While not possessing the potent raw damage output of their hunter counterpart the bowman is still an important contributor to your Legends of Idleon account and is unique that they can acquire damage by investing in speed talents.

-Given their specialisation in the W2 catching skill they’ll also likely be your first advancement from the archer class for your account where you’ll use them to catch the various unique bugs that Legends of Idleon has to offer and are an important ingredient for many crafts and alchemy upgrades.
+Given their specialisation in the W2 catching skill they should also be your first advancement from the archer class for your account where you’ll use them to catch the various unique bugs that Legends of Idleon has to offer given they are an important ingredient for many crafts and alchemy upgrades.
 This also ties into the bowman being the only class that can obtain bonuses from the ‘Ol Reliable’ statues that boost catching should you invest in the associated talent.

-In this build guide to the bowman class we’ll cover the common build path based on speed to maximise your afk gains with a foundation designed to be applicable to the majority of the player base given everyone Idleon player account and upgrades are different.
+In this build guide to the bowman class we’ll cover the common build path based on speed to maximise your afk and active gains with a foundation designed to be applicable to the majority of the player base given every Idleon player account and upgrades are different.

 Idleon Bowman Build – Damage Build Guide

 All builds in Idleon have some slight variation based on your account wide bonuses and the bowman is no exception to this rule.
 In fact this is even more pronounced on the bowman given their primary build for both active and afk play relies on hitting key movement speed milestones for the SpeedNA talent build.
-Reaching this and exploiting the strength of this talent often requires focused investment in statue farming with players without those bonuses having to invest stronger through talent points instead.
+Reaching this and exploiting the strength of this talent often requires careful balance across your talents and statues for maximum efficiency.

 In choosing where to spend your talent points for a bowman build you’ll be basing it around the following skills: